GingJing/CodeFlutter/README.md

 # CodeFlutter
-#### Note: This plugin only support the IntelliJ Version which since 192.5728.98
+#### Note: This plugin only support the IntelliJ IDEA Version which since 192.5728.98

 This plug-in is mainly used to help programmers make coding easier in projects.